james94/P2-Advanced-Lane-Lines-CarND/writeup.md

 `How did you compute the camera matrix and distortion coefficients?`

 I used 20 calibration 9x6 chessboard images at 720p resolution.
 Then, I computed the camera matrix and distortion coefficients by using OpenCV function **cv2.calibrateCamera()**.
 This function requires passing in as arguments, object points, image points and image size.
 Object points are the 3D coordinates (x,y,z) of the corners in the image.
 Image points are the 2D coordinates (x,y) of the corners in the image.
-The corners in the image with 2D coordinates was found using OpenCV function **cv2.findChessboardCorners()**.
+The corners in the image with 2D coordinates were found using OpenCV function **cv2.findChessboardCorners()**.
 The image size is the width and height of the image.
 The methods to perform the steps to compute camera calibration can be found in my **[CameraCalibration](./lib/cv/CameraCalibration.py)** class.

 `Provide an example of a distortion corrected calibration image.`